Biosignature: Detectability

-For a biosignature to be relevant in the context of scientific investigation, it must be detectable with the technology currently available.
-This seems to be an obvious statement, however there are many scenarios in which life may be present on a planet, yet remain undetectable because of human-caused limitations.
+A biosignature must be detectable with the most latest technology to be relevant in scientific investigation.
+This seems to be an obvious statement, however, there are many scenarios in which life may be present on a planet yet remain undetectable because of human-caused limitations.

 False positives

-Every possible biosignature is associated with its own set of unique false positive mechanisms, or non-biological processes that can mimic the detectable feature of a biosignature.
-An important example of this is using oxygen as a biosignature.
-On Earth, the majority of life is centered around oxygen.
-It is a byproduct of photosynthesis and it is subsequently used by other forms of life to breathe.
-Oxygen is also readily detectable in spectra, with multiple bands across a relatively wide wavelength range, therefore it makes a very good biosignature.
+Every possible biosignature is associated with its own set of unique false positive mechanisms or non-biological processes that can mimic the detectable feature of a biosignature.
+An important example is using oxygen as a biosignature.
+On Earth, the majority of life is centred around oxygen.
+It is a byproduct of photosynthesis and is subsequently used by other life forms to breathe.
+Oxygen is also readily detectable in spectra, with multiple bands across a relatively wide wavelength range, therefore, it makes a very good biosignature.
 However, finding oxygen alone in a planet's atmosphere is not enough to confirm a biosignature because of the false-positive mechanisms associated with it.
-One possibility is that oxygen can build up abiotically via photolysis if there is a low inventory of non-condensible gasses or if it loses a lot of water.
+One possibility is that oxygen can build up abiotically via photolysis if there is a low inventory of non-condensable gasses or if the planet loses a lot of water.
 Finding and distinguishing a biosignature from its potential false-positive mechanisms is one of the most complicated parts of testing for viability because it relies on human ingenuity to break an abiotic-biological degeneracy, if nature allows.

 False negatives

-Opposite to false positives, false negative biosignatures arise in a scenario where life may be present on another planet, but there are some processes on that planet that make potential biosignatures undetectable.
-This is an ongoing problem and area of research in the preparation for future telescopes that will be capable of observing exoplanetary atmospheres.
+Opposite to false positives, false negative biosignatures arise in a scenario where life may be present on another planet, but some processes on that planet make potential biosignatures undetectable.
+This is an ongoing problem and area of research in preparation for future telescopes that will be capable of observing exoplanetary atmospheres.

 Human limitations

 There are many ways in which humans may limit the viability of a potential biosignature.
 The resolution of a telescope becomes important when vetting certain false-positive mechanisms, and many current telescopes do not have the capabilities to observe at the resolution needed to investigate some of these.
 In addition, probes and telescopes are worked on by huge collaborations of scientists with varying interests.
-As a result, new probes and telescopes carry a variety of instruments that are compromises to everyone's unique inputs.
-In order for a different type of scientist to be able to detect something not related to biosignatures, a sacrifice may have to be made in the capability of an instrument to search for biosignatures.
+As a result, new probes and telescopes carry a variety of instruments that are a compromise to everyone's unique inputs.
+For a different type of scientist to detect something unrelated to biosignatures, a sacrifice may have to be made in the capability of an instrument to search for biosignatures.